Wear and Tear vs Accidental Damage Explained

 When Accidents Happen, LJ Hooker Can Help

-In most situations disputes over damage to a rental property can be avoided by being transparent about insurance policy coverage and making sure that both parties are keeping up with regular property maintenance.
-However, the biggest tip for both tenants and landlords is to understand that occasionally accidents do happen.
+In most situations, disputes over damage to a rental property can be avoided by being transparent about insurance policy coverage and making sure that both parties are keeping up with regular property maintenance.
+However, the best tip for both tenants and landlords is to understand that occasionally accidents do happen.

 The team of real estate agents at LJ Hooker can help both tenants and landlords understand and feel comfortable with insurance policies.
 Voted Australia’s number 1 real estate brand, a little help from the team at LJ Hooker can be invaluable when it comes to deciding on insurance policy coverage as well as avoiding disputes between tenants and landlords.